With summer winding down in Manassas, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Not sure when you last put in a new one?
-Pull it out and hold it up to the light.
-If light isn’t visible, replace it.
+Unsure when you last replaced yours?
+Remove it and hold it up to the light.
+If there’s no light visible, buy a new one.

 3. Clean the Inside